 In my entire career, that has always been the most important ingredient.
 Delivering quality on time as an Office Manager, providing a one-stop solution as an independent entrepreneur, and now finally really helping people work better together and help them develop international skills.

-Japan has given me so much over the years, now it's time for me to give something back.
-Using my people skills and the varied experiences in my working life, I'm dedicated to help employees in Japan reach their utmost potential, so that they can thrive in this new global environment.
+I have been given so much over the years, now it's time for me to give something back.
+Using my people skills and the varied experiences in my working life, I'm dedicated to help employees in Japan and abroad reach their utmost potential, so that they can thrive in this new global environment.

 Link Global Solution Inc. (8&9/2014)

 Japan Cultural Centre (2010-2012)